 If your child has a serious disease like diabetes, it changes both their life and yours, but with expert management children can live a full and happy life.
-Gina Labovitz, MD, FAAP, of Ross Bridge Medical Center Pediatrics in Hoover, Alabama, is a board-certified pediatrician with considerable experience of helping children who have either Type 1 or Type 2 diabetes.
+The Team at Ross Bridge Medical Center Pediatrics in Hoover, Alabama, has considerable experience in helping children who have either Type 1 or Type 2 diabetes.
 Call the clinic today to schedule a consultation for your child, or book an appointment online.

 Diabetes is a problem with your endocrine system that means your body can’t make use of sugar in the blood in the way it should.